ThatXliner/blog/_posts/2020-11-9-modern-editor-war.md

 Let's go!

-Note: I'm not going to compare the proprietary editor (Sublime Text) in this blog post for legal reasons.
+Note: I'm not going to compare the proprietary editor (Sublime Text) in this blog post for ~~legal~~ laziness reasons.

 ### Vim

 [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) is an old editor: it was [first released in 1991][1].
 It is a text-based, mode-based, text editor.

 Vim is also built-in the on Mac.
-Type `vim` or `vi` in your command line and a vim editor should appear.'
+Type `vim` or `vi` in your command line and a vim/vi editor should appear. (vi and vim are basically the same)

 <p align="center">Vim on the Mac Terminal</p>